Climbing Mount Kilimanjaro Take on the Challenge of Lifetime

 5. Get a Reputable Guide and Porter

-Porters: Porters can carry your gear, reducing your load and making the climb more manageable.
+Kilimanjaro Porters: Porters to carry your gear, reducing your load and making the climb more manageable.

 6. Pace Yourself and Rest